doepking/gemini_adk_lifetracker_demo/README.md

 ## Motivation

-For me, the process of tracking daily life always felt like a chore, it imposed a kind of "mental penalty" that slowed me down.
+For me, the process of tracking my daily life always felt like a chore, it imposed a kind of "mental penalty" that slowed me down.
 The context switch between analytical thinking and creative living is real, and traditional tools (think physical notebooks or spreadsheets) often add more friction than they remove.
 You end up wrestling with rigid formats and questioning if the effort will ever pay off in a format you can actually reuse long-term.

 This project started as a personal quest to eliminate that friction.
 The vision was to build a system that feels less like a database (although it's built on top of one) and more like a trusted conversational partner that you can talk to, dump random thoughts into, and rely on to make sense of the chaos.